MicrosoftDocs/security/zero-trust/add-saas-apps.md

 # Step 1: Add SaaS apps to Azure Active Directory and apply access policies

-The ubiquitous nature of Software as a service (SaaS) apps means that it's likely that they will be accessed from outside the network perimeter.

- This
 Add apps in Azure Active Directory (Azure AD) so that you can monitor and configure access for applications in the cloud.

-Adding apps in Azure AD allows you to leverage the built in  security capabilities such as Multi Factor Authentication (MFA) and conditional access.
+Adding apps in Azure AD allows you to leverage the built in  security capabilities such as multi factor authentication (MFA) and conditional access.

 Azure Active Directory also includes an application gallery which is a collection of SaaS apps that have been pre-integrated with Azure AD.